pvgenuchten/training-gitops-sdi/docs/3-catalogue-publication.md

 Notice at <http://localhost:8000/collections/metadata:main/items> that all records are removed.

 We exported mcf records as iso19139 in the [previous section](./2-interact-with-data-repositories.md).
-Copy iso-xml documents to the `./docker/data/export` folder in the docker project.
+Copy the ISO XML documents to the `./docker/data/export` folder in the Docker project.
 This folder will be mounted into the container, so the records can be loaded into the pycsw database.

 Use pycsw-admin.py to load the records into the catalogue database: